Joan Ferguson (Wentworth): Season 5

 Jake starts to turn against Joan after she asks him to break up with Vera.
 When he refuses, she tells Vera herself and reveals that their whole relationship was based on Joan's instruction.
 Vera is emotionally distraught after the incident.
 While in her cell, Joan is taken and cuffed by the Red Right Hand and Franky, who decide to have Joan taken down.
 They tie her to the basketball post in the exercise yard and ward off officers by taking Linda Miles hostage.
 Kaz orders an election for Top Dog and Franky reveals to them all her violent past including Iman's murder, Bea Smith's death, hotshotting Simmo and Allie, torturing Jodie Spiteri, cutting out Lucy Gambaro's tongue and murdering Jess before starting the fire.
 Joan is then elected out of her top dog decision but before being released, a lynching rope is thrown into the courtyard.
-Joan is hung up the goal post by the prisoners and almost suffocates until Vera Bennet cuts off the rope and gives CPR to Joan, who resuscitates.
+Joan is hung up the goal post by the prisoners and almost suffocates until Vera cuts off the rope and gives CPR to Joan, who resuscitates.

 Joan is put in the medical unit following the incident but is very quickly released into general by the new Governor Derek Channing, who wishes to have her dead and refuses her requests for security.
 While Will visits her in her room, she taunts him as being weak after he did nothing following the death of his wife, revealing that she was the one who exposed the truth to him.
 Joan is put into general population, where she becomes scared for her life following Sonia's poisoning.
 Jake captures Allie and Franky in the middle of their escape plan.
 Allie uses her escape to get revenge on Joan and has Jake reveal the plan to her.
 Joan climbs into the wooden box and awaits to be driven out of the prison in the truck.
 However, unbeknown to her, a hooded figure takes her away separately, to a secluded woodland, and buries her underground.
 Hearing the soil being dropped on top of the box, Joan quickly becomes aware that her plan has gone disastrously wrong.
 She screams for help but is ignored.
 She tries to break out to no avail.
 The hooded figure is revealed to be Will Jackson, thus proving he is capable of evil.
 Lying horizontally underground, Joan suddenly sees Bea's self-portrait nailed above her.
 Realizing this was Allie's plan all along, she lets out a defeated and terrified scream.